dbfit/dbfit/website/_includes/manual/connect-using-file.md

 You can also store connection properties in a file, then initialise the connection using the `ConnectUsingFile` table.
 This allows you to hide actual database usernames and passwords from FitNesse users, should you need to do so.

-`ConnectUsingFile` has only one argument - the path of the file on the server, either absolute or relative to the folder from which you started FitNesse (the one containing `run.bat`).
+`ConnectUsingFile` has only one argument - the path of the file on the server, either absolute or relative to the folder from which you started FitNesse (the one containing `startFitnesse`).
 The connection properties file is a plain text file, containing key/value pairs separarted by the equals symbol (`=`).
 Lines starting with a hash (`#`) are ignored.
 Use the following keys (they care case-sensitive):

  1. `service` - service name, eg `LAPTOP\SQLEXPRESS`.
  2. `username` - username to connect to the database.